Cyclone Ianos: Preparations and impact

 As Ianos passed to the south of Italy on 16 September, it produced heavy rain across the southern part of the country and in Sicily.
 As much as 35 mm of rain was reported in Reggio Calabria, more than the city's normal monthly rainfall.

 The Hellenic National Meteorological Service issued Red Alerts, the highest level of warnings, to alert people of the storm while it was approaching Greece.
 Downed trees and power outages were reported on Kefalonia, and residents were urged to stay indoors.
 Wind gusts reached 195 km/h on Kefalonia and Zakynthos.
 When Ianos stalled over the western part of Greece, it caused flash flooding and landslides.
 The peak official rainfall amount recorded was 644.7 mm, in Kefalonia.
 Ianos left four people dead and one missing.
 On 19 September, a man was found dead on his farm north of Athens, while the body of a woman was recovered from her flooded home in a nearby town.
 On 20 September, the body of a 62-year-old farmer was found under the collapsed roof of his house in a village north of Athens.
 In addition, a 43-year-old woman was found dead on 24 September after being declared missing on 20 September.
 The woman was swept several kilometres from her car by flash flooding.
 More than 5,000 homes were damaged.
 In addition, there were strong tides in Ionian islands such as Kefalonia, Zakynthos, Ithaca and Lefkada, and 120 km/h winds at Karditsa that brought down trees and power lines, and caused landslides.
 A bridge also collapsed in Karditsa, one of the hardest-hit areas.
 Throughout the country, over 600 people were rescued by the national firefighting service.
 Greece's cotton crop was ready for harvest, which was set to begin just as the storm hit.
 However, Ianos likely caused significant flooding and crop losses where rain was heaviest, especially in Thessalia.
 Assos, in Kefalonia, was isolated from the rest of the island and the mainland.
 Nearly 2 m of rubble covered roads, prohibiting access by car and trapping residents and tourists.
-Damage in one village (Assos) in Kefalonia totaled more than €50,000 ($58,555 USD).
+The cost of removing the rubble was estimated at more than €50,000 ($58,555 USD).